vojodotco/vozmob/html/sites/all/modules/contrib/README.txt

 Modules in here are hosted on drupal.org.
 All the modules in sites/all/modules/ will be moved in here eventually.
 If you patch a module in here, move it to the ../patched/ dir!

-adminrole: Used to maintain an automated "admin" role that gets all privileges, even when you add new modules.
+adminrole: Maintain an automated "admin" role that gets all privileges, even when you add new modules.

-audiofield: Used to save in-browser recordings into a CCK field.
+audiofield: Save audio recordings into a CCK field.

-audiorecorderfield: Used to save in-browser recordings into a CCK field.
+audiorecorderfield: Save in-browser recordings into a CCK field.

-auto_nodetitle: Used to name new nodes that don't have titles automatically.
+auto_nodetitle: Name new nodes that don't have titles automatically.

+? backup_files: Create backups of the files directory

+backup_migrate: Scheduled backups locally and to Amazon S3.

+captcha: Stop spam on web signup and web anonymous story submission.